spaceballone/swagger-test/docs/overview.md

 Vendors will leverage their vendor specific authorization token and the Judicial Analytics Pipeline to upload and validate data.
-A connection will qualify for certification and verification if: a `SUCCESS` response is received and there are no errors within the Pipeline’s internal logs.
+A connection will qualify for certification and verification if a `SUCCESS` response is received and there are no errors within the Pipeline’s internal logs.